How to make chicken stock: your complete guide to making an easy, rich, and delicious chicken stock at home.

-A couple of weeks ago, I posted an epic guide to making Roasted Chicken (which you should definitely go read if you haven’t already!).
-And as a follow-up, I have another guide for you: How to Make Chicken Stock (from the leftover chicken carcass).
+A while back I posted an epic guide to making Roasted Chicken (which you should definitely go read if you haven’t already!).
+And as a follow-up, I have another guide for you: How to make chicken stock (from the leftover chicken carcass).

 If you’ve never made homemade chicken stock before, friend, you are in for such a treat.

 Why You Should Make Chicken Stock at Home

 There’s a richness and depth of flavor to homemade chicken stock that you just can’t get from stock that comes from a box.
 The store-bought stuff is perfectly fine and serviceable; I use it all the time.
 But when you taste something made with homemade stock, oh man, can you taste the difference.

 The good news is that while making homemade chicken stock is definitely a time commitment–it needs about 4 hours of simmering time–it’s not tough to make or labor-intensive.

 You can let it simmer on a lazy Sunday so your house smells like a holiday while you watch Netflix, or throw it on the stove in the morning while you’re deep cleaning the house and feel doubly productive when you’re loading freshly made stock into your fridge around mid-afternoon.

 - Roasted chicken carcass: (Turkey will also do.)
 If using the carcass of a smaller (less than 3 pounds) chicken, like a small store-bought rotisserie chicken, you might want to use two to make sure your stock has enough flavor.